GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: Data and data processing

 \subsection{External information sources for text}

 This study targets three categories of textual external data sources---News, Social Media (Reddit), and Policy---all covering the period 2019--2021 and mainly consisting of English materials, with the sources listed as follows.
+This step corresponds to \textbf{acquisition}, where we collect public documents/posts from heterogeneous channels and form the raw text corpora before any temporal/region anchoring.

 \textbf{News.} The news sources include two major categories: the first is global/regional news indexes and archives (such as internationally used news index platforms), which are used to batch-retrieve Australia-related reports by keywords and dates; the second is publicly released articles and column pieces on the main sites of Australian media and the official websites of local media (including ABC News, The Australian, The Sydney Morning Herald, The Age, The Guardian Australia, Australian Financial Review, etc.).
 These sources can continuously cover ``system-level / regional-level'' information such as emergencies, planned maintenance, policy releases, extreme weather, and market price fluctuations, with typical data entry points including the news and announcement pages published by institutions such as AER and AEMO~\cite{aer2025news,aemo_market_notices}.
+To address data licensing and redistribution constraints, we do not redistribute full copyrighted news texts in our released benchmark; instead, we provide document-level metadata (e.g., date, source outlet, and URL when applicable) together with derived representations (e.g., embeddings and aggregated statistics) and the preprocessing scripts, so that interested readers can re-acquire the content from the original publishers under their respective terms.